- our project on iNaturalist

 - Indoor species, unassisted* (ex. cockroaches, mice, bread mold)

-- Remnants of once alive species (ex. antlers, roadkill, shells, dried fruits) as long as unlabeled and you know its collection date and geographic origin [mark the type of remnant in your iNaturalist observation notes field].
+- Remnants of once alive species (ex. antlers, roadkill, shells, dried fruits) as long as unlabeled and you know its collection date and geographic origin, and it was originally collected during the Bioblitz period [mark the type of remnant in your iNaturalist observation notes field].

-- Microscopic species (including bacteria and archaea), as long as actual organism is wild-collected and observed (not just its effect), and it wasn't ordered or kept in a lab as labeled culture.
+- Microscopic species (including bacteria and archaea), as long as actual organism is wild-collected during the bioblitz period and observed (not just its effect), and it wasn't ordered or kept in a lab as labeled culture.
 We highly encourage the use of microscopes to find protozoa, planktons, fungi, parasites, etc.

 - Species as part of research projects collected in the wild (as long as unidentified specimens and collected during the project time frame).